esin87/mongodb/README.md

 #### You Try

 - Find all the users taller than 5'5"
+- Find all the users with A+ or A- blood types
 - Find all the users who don't live in Kentucky
-- Find all the users with A+ or A- blood types

 ### Logical Operators

+We can also use AND or OR operator logic in our MongoDB query syntax.

+-

 ### Sorting